 I find many exercises that I normally couldn't do both easy and possible.

 I do stretches and calisthenics for muscles in bed.
-20 minutes per day before I get up.
+Keeps back straight.
+20-30 minutes per day before I get up.
 The ones from grade school gym.
 If it feels good, stretch it.
 Hold.
 Repeat.